LeFouTrolleur/VanillaMobHeadDrop/README.md

 ## Information

 The usefulness of this plugin is that the heads of the mobs (vanilla) are given when its entity dies with a drop rate of 100%.

+The infuenced entities are *zombies*, *skeletons* and *creepers*.

 You don't need to configure anything!

 To use the plugin, you must be (for the moment) in **1.19.1**